It’s the Most Wonderful Time of the Year…

 Remember that It’s Okay to Say NO—If you feel overwhelmed with too many activities or engagements, friends and family will understand if you might have to skip out on an event or two.
 Focus on the essential tasks that need to be done and remember that it’s acceptable to put yourself first sometimes.

 Don’t Lose Sight of the Reason for the Season—Yes, there are long grocery store and mall lines.
 There may be more traffic than usual.
-Or, your green bean casserole didn’t turn out as planned, or better yet, you pull everything out to make that green bean casserole and you’re missing ONE ingredient.
+Or, your green bean casserole didn’t turn out as planned or better yet, you pull everything out to make that green bean casserole and you’re missing ONE ingredient.
 Back to the store you go!
 Try to see the good in things and reflect on the things going right.
 Reflect on the bigger picture and that there may be other people going through much larger battles this holiday season.
 Gratitude is the best attitude.

-Don’t Completely Abandon Healthy Habits—Stick to your regular meal plans when you can, take daily supplements, especially Vitamin D to keep your immune system intact and increase your water intake.
+Don’t Completely Abandon Healthy Habits—Stick to your regular meal plans when you can, take daily supplements, especially Vitamin D to keep your immune system intact, and increase your water intake.
 Make time for exercise…even if it is a brisk walk outside or a few extra laps around the mall…it will help clear your mind!

 Take a Breather—Find time to spend alone for 15 minutes each day.
-Listen to relaxing music, read a book, get a massage, try yoga or meditative deep breathing exercises, and restore your inner calm.
+Listen to relaxing music, read a book, get a massage, try yoga or meditative deep breathing exercise and restore your inner calm.
 Diffuse a calming essential oil like eucalyptus.
 Unplug and unwind.

 We hope that these reminders help you reclaim the joy this holiday season!